 Anime O-Tekku, Georgia Tech’s anime club, toyed with the idea of a campus-based convention for years.
 In 2004, this idea was brought to fruition.
 A club officer and an alumnus from O-Tekku, along with a tiny dedicated crew of dedicated staff, put on Techwood Con.
 This small anime and gaming convention welcomed approximately 175 people.
-In subsequent years, Techwood Con decided to market more to the board/card/RPG gaming community as well as change venues and alter the event in other ways.
-Anime O-Tekku made the tough decision to withdrawal formal support and reformat its own ideas for a convention.We are expecting even more for 2019!
+In subsequent years, Techwood Con decided to market exclusively to the board/card/RPG gaming community as well as change venues and alter the event in other ways.
+Anime O-Tekku made the tough decision to withdraw formal support and reformat its own ideas for a convention.We are expecting even more for 2019!

 MomoCon began through Anime O-Tekku.
-Even now, its members and Georgia Tech alumni still comprise a good portion of the staff.
+Even now, its members and Georgia Tech alumni still comprise a good portion of the volunteer staff.
 These volunteers worked tireless to bring the first MomoCon to the public in 2005; they were greeted by 700+ eager attendees.
-In the years that followed, the staff brought forth new ideas and introduced new guests to the convention scene.
+In the years that followed, the volunteer staff brought forth new ideas and introduced new guests to the convention scene.
 Each year they strived to make each event better than the last.

 Like many families, ours doesn’t get together as often as we’d like.
 Some of us have moved away, gotten married/started families, or have followed other pursuits in other directions…, but MomoCon remains our family reunion.
 We don’t always get along, and sometimes we fight.
 The kids pull each other’s hair, and the adults get passive-aggressive.
 We don’t always make it to every meeting or even every convention year.